-Court Fee £273 and £1.50 for each additional copy Statutory Adverts £100-300 depending on where placed personal elements.
+Court Fee £273 and £1.50 for each additional copy Statutory Adverts £100-300 depending on where placed be payable in ten annual instalments.
+The first instalment is usually payable with the IHT on the personal elements.
 Interest will run on unpaid inheritance tax starting on the 1st day of the month which falls six months after the end of the month of death.